Colorist Services

 DaVinci & Baselight Expertise

-Pro in DaVinci Resolve, Baselight, and Lustre at facilities equipped with reference-grade tracking and HDR/Dolby Vision mastering skills.
+Our colorists are skilled in DaVinci Resolve, Baselight, and Lustre, at houses fitted with reference-grade tracking and HDR/Dolby Vision mastering.

 04.